Boris Johnson says questions about No 10 party are ‘wasting people’s time’

 The prime minister refused to say when become aware that any of his staff had concerns about the drinks party in the Downing Street garden during lockdown.

-Sir Keir told Mr Johnson that “nobody believes” the PM’s claim he wasn’t “told” it was against the rules for him to attend the No 10 gathering 20 May 2020.
+Sir Keir told Mr Johnson that “nobody believes” the PM’s claim he wasn’t “told” it was against the rules for him to attend the No 10 gathering on 20 May 2020.

 The Labour leader asked when he first became aware that any of his staff had “concerns” – but Mr Johnson said: “It is for the inquiry to come forward with an explanation of what happened”.

-Mr Johnson said Sir Keir “is continuing to ask a series of questions which he knows will be fully by the inquiry” adding: “He is wasting this House’s time – he is wasting the people’s time.”
+Mr Johnson said Sir Keir was “continuing to ask a series of questions which he knows will be fully by the inquiry” adding: “He is wasting this House’s time – he is wasting the people’s time.”

-Sir Keir said it was “ridiculous” for Mr Johnson to wait for civil servant Sue Gray to tell him what happened – and for the PM to claim he did not know he was at a party while “wading through the empty bottles and platters of sandwiches”.
+Sir Keir said it was “extraordinary” for Mr Johnson to wait for the investigating civil servant Sue Gray to tell him what happened.

+He added that it was “ridiculous” for the PM to claim he did not know he was at a party while “wading through the empty bottles and platters of sandwiches”.

+Referring to Mr Johnson’s apology to the Queen for leaving drinks at No 10 the night before Prince Philip’s funeral, the Labour leader said: “Isn’t he ashamed that he didn’t hand in his resignation at the same time?”

-The Labour leader began PMQs by “warmly welcoming” to the opposition benches the MP for Bury South Christian Wakeford – who defected from the Tories to Labour moments before the lunchtime clash in the Commons began.
+The Labour leader began PMQs by “warmly welcoming” to the opposition benches the MP for Bury South Christian Wakeford – who defected from the Tories to Labour just moments before the Commons clash.

-Mr Johnson responded: “We will win again in Bury South at the next election under this prime minister.”
+Mr Johnson responded to the defection blow: “We will win again in Bury South at the next election under this prime minister.”

-Facing loud jeers from the Conservative benches as he tried to ask his first question, Sir Keir joked that Tory MPs had “brought their own booze” to parliament.

 In a dramatic intervention in the Commons, the senior Conservative MP David Davis called on Mr Johnson to quit – quoting MP Leo Amery telling Neville Chamberlain and saying: “In the name of God, go.”